anirbandutta9/Rapidminer-Server-Setup-on-Ubuntu-18/README.md

 unzip rapidminerdownload.zip
 ```

-Open terminal inside GUI and run the following commands -
+Open terminal inside GUI (running this from within GUI is important else it will not work) and run the following commands -

 ```sh
 cd rapidminer-server-installer-9.6.0/bin